Ebola Patient In DR Congo City Of Goma Has Died: Governor - UrduPoint

 The case -- the first in a major urban hub in the region's nearly year-old epidemic of the disease -- has sparked deep concern in neighbouring Rwanda and at the UN.

-"Unfortunately, I can confirm that the patient died," Governor Carly Nzanzu told reporters.
+The haemorrhagic virus outbreak, the second deadliest on record, has largely been contained in remote parts of DR Congo.

+But WHO chief chief Tedros Adhanom Ghebreyesus on Monday said that confirmation of an Ebola case "could potentially be a game-changer" in the epidemic.

-The patient has been described as an evangelical preacher who had travelled from Goma to Butembo, one of the towns hardest hit by the outbreak.
+The Goma patient has been described as an evangelical preacher who had travelled from the city to Butembo, one of the towns hardest hit by the outbreak.

 While there, he preached at seven churches and regularly touched worshippers, including the sick, before taking the bus back to Goma last Friday, the health ministry said.